pixelnest/pixelnest.github.io/tutorials/2d-game-unity/menus/index.md

   next: ../deployment
 ---

-I must say it immediately: Menus and GUI are no fun in a game.
-You usually have to use a too basic GUI framework (or no framework at all), it takes a lot of time and the result is just... menus that players will skip as fast as possible.
+I must say it immediately: menus and GUI are no fun in a game.
+You usually have to use a very basic GUI framework (or no framework at all), it takes a lot of time and the result is just... menus that players will skip as fast as possible.

-Fortunately, Unity is quite cool for game GUIs and menus, you will see why.
+Well, Unity is quite cool for game GUIs and menus, but it's not fancy without a lot of effort.
+Let's start with the basics.

 ## The assets

 This is what we will use for the menu.
-Buttons will be Unity standard.
+Buttons will be Unity standard ones.

 A background: